Chondrichthyes

 Chondrichthyes (/kɒnˈdrɪkθiiːz/; from Ancient Greek χόνδρος 'cartilage' and ἰχθύς 'fish') is a class of jawed fish that contains the cartilaginous fish or chondrichthyans, which all have skeletons primarily composed of cartilage.
 They can be contrasted with the Osteichthyes or bony fish, which have skeletons primarily composed of bone tissue.
-Chondrichthyes are aquatic vertebrates with paired fins, paired nares, placoid scales, conus arteriosus in the heart, and a lack of opercula and swim bladders.
+Chondrichthyes are aquatic vertebrates with paired fins, paired nares, placoid scales, and conus arteriosus in the heart.
 Within the infraphylum Gnathostomata, cartilaginous fishes are distinct from all other jawed vertebrates.

-The class is divided into two subclasses: Elasmobranchii (sharks, rays, skates and sawfish) and Holocephali (chimaeras, sometimes called ghost sharks, which are sometimes separated into their own class).
+The class is divided into two subclasses: Elasmobranchii (sharks, rays, skates and sawfish) which lack opercula, and Holocephali (chimaeras, sometimes called ghost sharks, which are sometimes separated into their own class).
 Extant chondrichthyans range in size from the 10 cm finless sleeper ray to the over 10 m whale shark.

 Anatomy

 Skeleton

 The skeleton is cartilaginous.
 The notochord is gradually replaced by a vertebral column during development, except in Holocephali, where the notochord stays intact.
 In some deepwater sharks, the column is reduced.

 As they do not have bone marrow, red blood cells are produced in the spleen and the epigonal organ (special tissue around the gonads, which is also thought to play a role in the immune system).
 They are also produced in the Leydig's organ, which is only found in certain cartilaginous fishes.
 The subclass Holocephali, which is a very specialized group, lacks both the Leydig's and epigonal organs.